digital-asset/docs.daml.com/docs/2.7.1/docs/canton/usermanual/example_monitoring_setup.rst

 Dependencies
 ~~~~~~~~~~~~

 There are startup dependencies between the Docker containers.
-For example, the domain needs to be running before the participant, and the database needs to run before the domain.
+For example, the sync domain needs to be running before the participant, and the database needs to run before the sync domain.

 The `yaml` anchor `x-logging` enabled GELF container logging and is duplicated across the containers where you want to capture logging output.
 Note that the host address is the host machine, not a network address (on OSX).